Fees in Estate Matters

 At the conclusion of its work the Committee established Statements of Principles relevant to lawyers who act in a representative capacity, and also to fees generally in the context of estate administration.
 All members practising in this area are encouraged to access the Statement of Principles here

 Continuing Professional Development Programs to introduce the Statements of Principles were held in Clear Lake at the Western Bar Association Meeting on September 10, 2010 and again in Winnipeg on September 29, 2010.
-Some excellent resource materials addressing the Statements of Principles and related jurisprudence are available by contacting Jennifer Lavallee, Continuing Professional Education Program Assistant at email@example.com.
+Some excellent resource materials addressing the Statement of Principles and related jurisprudence are available by contacting Corinne Penner, Program Registration Assistant at email@example.com